-Included in this section is a general description of private network configurations with four specific examples involving the System 75: Electronic Tandem Network (ETN), Distributed Communications System (DCS), Main/Satellite/Tributary, and Tandem Tie Trunk Network.
+A general description of private network configurations with four specific examples involving the system follows.
+The examples of private network configurations are:

+- Electronic Tandem Network (ETN)

+- Distributed Communications System (DCS)

+- Main/Satellite/Tributary

+- Tandem Tie Trunk Network.

-Do not assume System 75 has any capabilities other than those explicitly stated herein.
-Refer to AT&T-Network and Data Services, 555-025-201, for differences between System 75 and other AT&T systems.
+Do not assume system has any capabilities other than those explicitly stated herein.
+Refer to AT&T-Network and Data Services, 555-025-201, for differences between the system and other AT&T systems.